xiliu8006/Bezier_splatting/README.md

 │     ├── ...
 ```
 ## TO DO
-- Release configuration the open-curve image vectorization code.
 - Release configuration for layer-wise training (a runnable version exists, but further modifications are required).

 ## Train and Evaluation scripts

-To vectorize all images under one folder:
+To vectorize all images under one folder, we support open and close curves:

 ```bash
 bash train.sh